FraCipolla/t_string/README.md

 This gave me so many ideas to extend C functionality and build something a little more modern.

 ### Special Mention
-I don't know how many are aware of this, but whiler implementing this struct I discovered you can add specs to printf, and passing the function explaining how to print your custom spec.
+I don't know how many are aware of this, but while implementing this struct I discovered you can add specs to printf, and passing the function explaining how to print your custom spec.
 ```
 register_printf_specifier('T', printf_output_T, printf_arginfo_T);
 ```